 Your idea should capture a bold, breakthrough vision for tackling one of the world's most urgent topics, but must also have an emotional pull that galvanizes a public-facing audience and funders alike.

 It is your opportunity to take a giant leap forward; you may be tempted to think incrementally, but remember for it to be bold, your idea should offer significant, enduring impact.
 This vision should bring us much closer to your version of an ideal world in a matter of years rather than generations.

 Innovative and original.
 There should be a unique aspect or creative element to your approach that challenges convention or changes the narrative for the greater good.

 You should highlight why philanthropy is the best route for your idea, as opposed to government support or private sector investment.

-Show evidence that the idea will have impact, including a track record of past success and confidence that results can be sustained in the future
+There should be evidence that the idea will have impact based on a track record of past success, a demand from those that would be affected, and justified confidence that results can be sustained in the future.

-Are housed at a nonprofit, NGO or institution (or collaboration between them) that can receive philanthropic funds and has the core infrastructure necessary to support the work.
-(Note: Past projects have had an annual operating budget of $1 million USD or more.)
+You and your capable and confident team have the backing of a nonprofit, NGO, or institution (or is part of a collaboration between multiple such entities).
+This organization should be able to receive philanthropic funds and have the core infrastructure necessary to support the work.
+(Note: Past projects have had an annual operating budget of $1 million or more.)